simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 then you might run the `balance` command with the extra option `--base-url=http://localhost:5000`.
 You can also produce relative links, like `--base-url="some/path"` or `--base-url=""`.)

-The balance reports' HTML output currently does not indent [tree mode](#list-or-tree-mode) reports properly ([#1846](https://github.com/simonmichael/hledger/issues/1846)).
-So in HTML balance reports, use list mode for now (it is the default).

 ### Some useful balance reports